top of page

 The Renovation Project

-In 2012 John and Helen Whitfield bought Goosehill Hall and restored it to former glories.
+In 2012 John and Helen Whitfield bought Goosehill Hall and have restored it to former glories.
 The first phase was the Hall itself, using craftsmen to restore each room sensitively to a proper historical context.
 The cottages were the next projects, followed by the landscaping and gardens.
-In late 2022 we received planning permission to convert the old pool (not historic).
-The last of our projects?
+The final project has been to convert the old pool.
+It was built in the 1960s and has now been adapted using traditional stone and modern materials (zinc cladding) - a modern statement alongside historic treasures.

 A Sustainable Building